 Are you making any — or all — of these flubs many 1Ls can’t seem to avoid?
 Worry not.
 You can improve your writing with a few smart tactics.
 In undergrad, you were a term paper pro.
 You could crank out thought-provoking three- to five-page term papers replete with resplendent prose

 Justin Timberlake (pictured) might not be taking your photo at the Grammy Awards.
-Or maybe he could if you win this year's 8th Annual Entertainment Law Initiative Writing Competition, co-sponsored by the ABA Forum on the Entertainment and Sports Industries and the
+Or maybe he could if you win this year's 8th Annual Entertainment Law Initiative Writing Competition, co-sponsored by the ABA Forum on the Entertainment and Sports Industries

 For National Novel Writing Month (#NaNoWriMo), Student Lawyer is spotlighting some of our lawyer-authors.
 In today's installment, Jessica Childress, an associate at a large international law firm in Washington, D.C., brings us a message from Juris P. Prudence, an 11-year-old lawyer and the protagonist of a children’s book